embrace-io/embrace-docs/content/unity/integration/configure-embrace.md

 # Unity 2018 and older

-{{< image src="/docs/images/unity-android-gradle-templates-2018.png" alt="Image showing how to customize the Unity gradle templates" caption="The gradle template customization features in Unity." width="700" height="409" >}}
+{{< image src="/docs/images/unity-android-gradle-templates-2018.png" alt="Image showing how to customize the Unity Gradle templates" caption="The Gradle template customization features in Unity." width="700" height="409" >}}

-In Unity 2018 and older there was only 1 gradle template available for customization.
-All of the required changes can still be done in this file:
+In Unity 2018 and older there was only one Gradle template available for customization.
+All of the required changes can still be done in this file.

 1. In `mainTemplate.gradle`, add `classpath 'embrace-io:embrace-swazzler:{{< sdk platform="android" >}}'` to `allprojects:buildscript:dependencies:`
 1. In `mainTemplate.gradle`, add `apply plugin: 'embrace-swazzler'`

-Next, to enable androidX support we also must add this block to the `mainTemplate.gradle` file:
+Next, to enable AndroidX support we also must add this block to the `mainTemplate.gradle` file:

 ```
 ([rootProject] + (rootProject.subprojects as List)).each {